ghelouis/mkvisu/README.md

 MKVISU
 ======

-Quick and dirty visualizer for MKV files.
+Simple visualizer for MKV files.

 Extract informations from mkv files and generate a static web page.